FindMySchool LogoFindMySchool

 Church of England character: The school's faith identity is genuine and woven through the curriculum, collective worship, and pastoral approach.
 Christian distinctiveness shapes admissions criteria and values teaching.
 Families uncomfortable with church school culture should consider alternatives, though the school explicitly welcomes students of all faiths and none.

-Middle-tier academic positioning: With FindMySchool rankings placing the school in the middle 40% in England, William Farr offers solid, reliable education without exceptional academic selectivity or elite positioning.
+Solid academic positioning: With FindMySchool rankings placing the school 1,152nd out of 3,895 for GCSE academic outcomes and 675th out of 2,549 for A-level academic outcomes, William Farr offers solid, reliable education without exceptional academic selectivity or elite positioning.
 Families seeking highly selective grammar school culture may find the comprehensive, inclusive environment a better fit elsewhere.

 SEND curriculum adaptation: While the school provides support, Ofsted noted that curriculum is not always adapted sufficiently for pupils with specialist SEND.
 Families with children requiring substantial curriculum differentiation should discuss provision in detail with the SEND team.

 William Farr Church of England Comprehensive School delivers exactly what it promises: reliable, grounded secondary education rooted in Christian values and strong local reputation.
-The school excels at sixth form level particularly, where 54% of A-level grades reach A*-B, and at creating an inclusive, supportive community where individual needs are recognised.
+The school excels at sixth form level particularly, where 60% of A-level grades reach A*-B in the 2025 dataset, and at creating an inclusive, supportive community where individual needs are recognised.
 The physical environment blends heritage (RAF Dunholme foundations visible in restored buildings and the RAF museum project) with modern facilities (newly expanded sixth form, refurbished sports hall, contemporary science and computing suites).

 The school is best suited to families within accessible distance who value traditional academic structures, Christian community engagement, and breadth of opportunity beyond narrow achievement metrics.
 For those seeking a school where faith is genuinely embedded rather than nominal, where co-curricular life (music, sport, service) matters alongside exam results, and where oversubscription reflects confidence rather than scarcity, William Farr stands as a solid choice.
 The main barrier to entry is proximity; those unable to access the 5-kilometre priority zone may find places harder to secure.
 Beyond that practical hurdle, the educational experience is consistent, values-centred, and genuinely community-focused.

 Yes.
 Ofsted rated the school Good across all categories in October 2022, including quality of education, behaviour and attitudes, personal development, and leadership.
-A-level results place the school in the top 35% in England (FindMySchool ranking 933rd).
+A-level results place the school 675th out of 2,549 schools in England for academic outcomes, with 60% of grades at A*-B in the 2025 dataset.
 The school operates as a well-regarded comprehensive with particular strength in sixth form education, strong pastoral care, and extensive co-curricular provision.

 This is a state school, so there are no tuition fees.
 Education is free to all students aged 11-18.
 However, families should budget for uniform, school trips, music tuition (if chosen), and contributions to school activities.
 The school does not charge for curriculum materials or assessments.
 Sixth form students may be eligible for the 16-19 Bursary if their family meets income thresholds, though the school website should be consulted for current criteria.